How to Eat Pizza Like an Italian

 The Only Thing Italians Consider ‘Pizza’

 Soon we had a table full of the best ‘pies’ Napoli had to offer and I could hardly wait to dig in.
 But wait…first I must learn how to eat the pie properly!
-Dario and Katrina nicely demonstrated for me and to my surprise it was more like the American way of eating pizza than I thought!
+Dario and Katrina nicely demonstrated for me and to my surprise, it was more like the American way of eating pizza than I thought!
+Do Italians fold their pizza?
 Watch below and you can also learn how to eat pizza like an Italian.

 How to Eat Pizza Like a Local